-In 2004, Organ Pipe Cactus National Monument undertook the work of constructing a vehicle barrier along the south boundary at the Mexico border.
+In 2004, the monument undertook the work of constructing a vehicle barrier along the south boundary at the Mexico border.
 It stretches 30 miles of our southern boundary.